 - to promote the importance of voluntary activities for personal development through volunteering at local and international levels;

-- to promote inclusion and human rights education among young people from Timișoara, by implementing weekly workshops for 12 months and using human rights education methods;
+- to promote inclusion and human rights education among young people from Timișoara, by implementing weekly workshops until August and using human rights education methods;

 - to develop skills in order to increase employability for the 20 international volunteers by familiarising them with youth work and youth NGOs;